freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

 Download new features from the marketplace
 ******************************************
 In the **Plugins** menu click **Install from marketplace**.
-After the list is updated (it can take up to a minute) the list of plugins on the markeplace that are available for your current Freedomotic version will be displayed.
+After the list is updated (it can take up to a minute) the list of plugins in the markeplace that are available for your current Freedomotic version will be displayed.
 To install one, double click on it and follow the instructions.

 .. figure:: images/jfrontend/plugins/install-from-marketplace.png